Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 ## Features
 ### Existing Features
 * Created with HTML5, CSS3, Bootstrap
-* It consits of 4 individual pages plus a price list as separate link page
+* It consists of 4 individual pages plus a price list as separate link page
 * Manual carousel for gallaries
 * Modal for contact form

 ### Features Left To Implement
 * To prevent contact us form being sent unless e-mail addresses match.
 As far as I understand, javaScript is required for this
-* To have more modern calendar which also have only weekends hilited to be selected.
+* To have more modern calendar which also have only weekends highlighted to be selected.
 Not sure how this can be done for the moment.
-I didn't have enought time to look into more details
+I didn't have enough time to look into more details
 * Nationality and Language drop down menu options.
-More nationalities and languages need to be added but I am not sure if I need to put all the nationalitis and languages to have this on html or if there is a better way of doing it.
-I don't have enought time to look into more details
+More nationalities and languages need to be added but I am not sure if I need to put all the nationalities and languages to have this on html or if there is a better way of doing it.
+I don't have enough time to look into more details

 ## Technologies Used
 * HTML5 for markup